-It’s time to face the harsh reality: By now you’ve probably missed the shipping deadlines to order gifts online and have them arrive in time for Father’s Day.
-But all is not lost if you’re still looking for last-minute travel gift ideas for the travelers in your life.
+So you procrastinated.
+If you’ve missed the shipping deadlines to order gifts online and have them arrive in time for the holidays, all is not lost.
+There are still plenty of last-minute travel gift ideas for the travelers in your life.
 Thankfully, many of our favorite brands offer digital travel gift cards that are made to be used for future trips.
-From luggage designed to be customized online by the recipient to Airbnb gift cards and airport security memberships, nobody will be any the wiser that you procrastinated this year.
+From photo books designed to be customized online by the recipient to Airbnb gift cards and airport security memberships, nobody will be any the wiser that you didn’t shop early this year.

 Buy now: $80, usgs.gov